 THIS PREDICTION WAS MADE 2/12/19.
-They may have been seen then but not recognized as such!
-For the current status of tachyons, see final paragraph below.
+Tachyons may have been seen then but not recognized as such!
+For the current situation, see KATRIN experiment news under the news tab.

 The possibility of speeds faster than light was ruled out by Albert Einstein in his original paper on relativity at least for particles whose speed was initially slower than light.
 George Sudarshan and colleagues O.M.P.
 Bilaniuk and V. K. Deshpande showed in 1962 how faster-than-light particles now called tachyons might exist based on an extension of Einstein’s theory.
 Without any sighting of such beasts in over half a century, most physicists are extremely skeptical, especially after a retracted report by a CERN group in 2011.
 Now an experiment at the Karlsruhe Institute of Technology in Germany known as KATRIN should give a definitive result when it measures the mass of the antineutrino with ten times the accuracy of previous experiments.
 If they find an imaginary value for the mass, or a negative value for its square, that would indicate the antineutrino is a faster-than-light tachyon.
 An imaginary mass is nonsensical for objects that can be placed at rest on a scale, but for antineutrinos their mass is found indirectly by counting the numbers of electrons emitted with different energies in nuclear beta decay – a process in which an antineutrino is also emitted.

 Artwork is by Sandbox Studio, Chicago with Corinne Mucha and appeared in Symmetry Magazine.